 “There are many different types of peripheral neuropathy, each with its own set of symptoms and prognosis,” Dr. Sollenberger said.
 “Your provider will likely need to collaborate with other specialists to diagnose your condition.”

 “Although there is no definitive cure, there are things you can do to manage and improve your condition,” he said.

 Some treatment options include the following:

-Therapies: There are various therapies and procedures that might help ease signs and symptoms, including the use of a transcutaneous electrical nerve stimulation (TENS), plasma exchange and physical therapy.
+Therapies: There are various therapies and procedures that might help ease signs and symptoms, including the use of a transcutaneous electrical nerve stimulation (TENS unit), plasma exchange and physical therapy.

-Good Foot Care: “Anytime there is impaired sensation to a body region, tissue damage can occur without the patient’s recognition,” Dr. Sollenberger warned.
-Those with PN can develop blisters, small abrasions or cuts on their feet, or they can step on a foreign body (e.g., glass, splinters or needle) and not be aware because of the loss of “protective” sensation in the area.
-This puts them at higher risk of infection or life-threatening systemic infection and/or amputation of the limb if not recognized early.
+You can step on a foreign body (e.g., glass, splinters or needle) and not be aware because of the loss of “protective” sensation in the area.
+This puts you at higher risk of infection or life-threatening systemic infection and/or amputation of the limb if not recognized early.